chnmrc/swift4arm/README.md

 >	* ARCH build support

 ## Brief Introduction ##
-All began on early 2018 and i was complaining on the fact that swift on arm32 was kinda on a holding status.</br></br>
+All began on early 2018 and i was complaining on the fact that swift on arm32 was kinda on a frozen status.</br></br>
-And i though it's not possible we must do something before it is to late, at this moment we were on the early swift 4.1 pre release.</br></br>
+And i thought it's not possible we must do something before it is to late, at this moment we were on the early swift 4.1 pre release and then swift on arm32 was exactly one major release behind.</br></br>
 At the beginning i tried all different compile setting and i made also some comparison with a x86 linux system but this was only wasting time. </br></br>
 Then i tried all possible llvm/cland version and the same result.</br></br>